what:

 presentations and a discussion panel of renowned experts and practitioners on AI fairness, ethics, and bias,

-data analysis of a local, anonymised clinical dataset provided by the University Clinical Center in Gdańsk,
+data analysis of a local, anonymised clinical dataset provided by the University Clinical Centre in Gdańsk,

 and a real-world evaluation of Large Language Models in neurological disease area.